calebrash/wafer/README.md

 _Version: 2.0_

 ## Usage
 Starting with Version 2, the preferred method for using Wafer is by using the Wafer class.
+For the Version 1 reference, see [V1.md][V1.md]

 ### Simple key-value storage
 ```javascript